Leading People for Growth and Well-Being

 He is also very much engaged with the research-output phase based on an extensive database collected within a project financed by the Wallenberg foundation: Beyond single explanations in management studies - The interactive impact of the HRM process, leadership and job demands on psychological contract fulfillment, work engagement, well-being and turnover intentions among Russian and Finnish employees.

-Maria Törnroos, Assistant Professor
+Maria Törnroos, Post-doctoral Researcher

 Maria holds a doctoral degree in psychology and is interested in organizational behavior and employee well-being.
 Her doctoral thesis was on personality and work stress, and she has conducted research on occupational health psychology and work epidemiology.
 Maria's current research topics involve person-environment fit in the occupational setting, the impact of employee well-being and organizational behavior on turnover, and methodological issues in organizational research.
 She is also interested in personnel selection issues, ranging from validity of recruitment instruments to fitting the right person to the right job.